Published Dec 16, 2021

 What is a Weight Loss Program?

 A conventional weight loss program is one that combines nutritional counseling, exercise, and behavioral therapy to address weight loss.
+It can be difficult to lose excess weight, especially as we age, which is why the goal of most weight loss programs is to provide support to individuals on their weight loss journey.

 Does Medicare Cover Weight Loss Programs?